Old Central Fire Station (Perth)

-Old Perth Central Fire Station (Fire Brigade No. 1 Station) is located at 25 Murray Street, at its intersection with Irwin Street, in Perth, Western Australia.
+Old Central Fire Station is located at 25 Murray Street, at its intersection with Irwin Street, in Perth, Western Australia.

 It was the first purpose-built fire station in Western Australia.
-It was opened in 1901 and continued in operation until 1979.
+Opened in 1901, the station remained in operation until 1979.
 The building now houses the Department of Fire and Emergency Services (DFES) Heritage Centre, a museum displaying historic documents and vintage vehicles from the emergency services' early days.

 Built form

-The Fire Station was designed by Michael Cavanagh with Romanesque Revival stylistic influences and built around 1900.
-It is a two-storey rusticated limestone and tile roofed corner building, and has a diverse facade with arches, turrets and recessed colonnades.
+The fire station was designed by Michael Cavanagh with Romanesque Revival stylistic influences and built around 1900.
+It is a two-storey rusticated limestone and tile roofed corner building, and has a diverse façade with arches, turrets and recessed colonnades.